niy42/Web3.0/README.md

-Certainly!
-Here's an exciting README.md for your front-end application built with React and Solidity, integrating a MetaMask wallet connect function:
+Front-end application built with React and Solidity, with a MetaMask wallet connect integration:

 ---